placenamehere/patternlab/README.md

 ### Adding/Modifying Static Assets for a Pattern

 To add static assets like a special CSS file that's included by your pattern or an image that's referenced by a pattern simply put the asset in the appropriate directory in `public/`.
-For example, JavaScript should go in `public/js/` and CSS should go in `public/css/`.
-Pattern Lab comes with several standard libraries by default.
+For example, JavaScript should go in `public/js/` and images should go in `public/images/`.

+**Please note:** In the case of CSS you may want to store those files in the `source/` directory and track them with the Pattern Lab's Builder Watch feature.
+This way, as you make changes to them your browser can auto-reload.
+To add files to be tracked by the builder simply edit `config/config.ini`.

 ### Modifying Data for a Pattern